devhatt/pet-dex-backend/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a new bug report to help us improve Octopost
+about: Create a new bug report to help us improve Petdex
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 **Describe the bug**